 With summer’s busy project season in full swing, this midpoint provides an opportunity to reassess your processes and make this season a success.
 Chances are, a lot of the finer details that were uncertain at the start of the year — like how many bids you might win and the number of additional workers you need to hire — should be at least a little clearer now, allowing you to focus on how you’re managing your expanded workforce and making improvements.

-One area that you can specifically look at for those improvements is how you’re tracking employee hours, both for handling the frequency of overtime occurrences and the scheduling of employee PTO.
+One area that contractors can specifically look at for those improvements is how you’re tracking employee hours, both for handling the frequency of overtime occurrences and the scheduling of employee PTO.

 Minimizing Accidental Overtime

 As an employee, a reasonable amount of overtime can be great.
 As an employer, however, excessive overtime can be detrimental to the business since it’s an additional cost that ends up cutting into profits.

 Occasionally, overtime is unavoidable — and that’s perfectly fine — but you should always be aware of when it’s going to happen before it actually does.
 You could be in for an expensive week if you lose track of hours and assume only one employee is eligible for overtime when really an entire crew is.
 Suddenly, what you thought would be a tiny loss on your budget could turn into a fairly sizeable dip in your profits.

 You can help maximize those profits by keeping an accurate, real-time list of hours that each employee has worked during the week — not just adding them all up the day payroll is due.
 Without some type of system for reporting in place, it’s easy to lose track of when an employee could be approaching hourly thresholds that would obligate you to pay them overtime.